labs4capella/python4capella/README.md

 - **wide compatibility with Capella versions** (the goal is to support at least Capella 1.3.x to Capella 5.x)
 - **support of Capella and Team for Capella**

-# Capella simplified metamodel for Python4Capella
+# Capella simplified metamodel of *Python for Capella*

-Python4Capella relies on a simplified metamodel in order to ease the definition of scripts by end-users.
+*Python for Capella* relies on a simplified metamodel in order to ease the definition of scripts by end-users.

 **What are the concepts of interest and their relations ?
 To which elements from which types can I access from a given element ?**